Jimmy Lindsay (footballer, born 1949): Colchester United

 Colchester United signed Lindsay on a free transfer from Watford in July 1974.
 He was a regular figure in the first-team for Colchester during the 1974–75 season, his only season with the club, making 45 league appearances and scoring six goals.
 He made his debut for the U's on 17 August in a 1–1 draw with his former club Watford at Layer Road, and scored his first goal in the following game, a 1–0 League Cup win over Oxford United.
 He scored his final goal for the club on 22 April 1975 in a 2–0 win over Blackburn Rovers and made his final appearance in the final game of the season, a 3–2 home win against Bury.
 In the summer of 1975, he was sold to Hereford United for £15,000.

 Hereford United

 After making his debut on 16 August 1975 against Port Vale, Lindsay was ever-present during his first season with Hereford, scoring twice in 46 league appearances on the way to helping the club win the Third Division title.
-In total, he made 79 appearances and scored six goals in two seasons with the Bulls, but couldn't prevent the club from being relegated back to the Third Division in his second season.
+In total, he made 79 appearances and scored six goals in two seasons with the Bulls, but could not prevent the club from being relegated back to the Third Division in his second season.
 He made his final appearance for Hereford on 14 May 1977 against Leyton Orient.